-- G. Retirement benefits - 1.
-On the basis of the process established by us and having made appropriate enguiries, we are satisfied that the actuarial assumptions underlying the scheme liabilities are consistent with our knowledge of the business.
-All significant retirement benefits and all settlements and curtailments have been identified and properly accounted for. - H. Use of the work of a specialist - 1.
-We agree with the findings of the specialists that we engaged to evaluate the Local Government Pension Fund balances and have adequately considered the qualifications of the experts in determining the amounts and disclosures included in the financial statements and the underlying accounting records.
-We did not give or cause any instructions to be given to the experts with respect to the values or amounts derived in an attempt to bias their work, and we are not otherwise aware of any matters that have had an effect on the independence or objectivity of the specialists.
+G. Use of the Work of a Specialist

+1. We agree with the findings of the specialists that we engaged in generating the IAS19 pension disclosures and have adequately considered the qualifications of the specialists in determining the amounts and disclosures included in the financial statements and the underlying accounting records.
+We did not give or cause any instructions to be given to the specialists with respect to the values or amounts derived in an attempt to bias their work, and we are not otherwise aware of any matters that have had an effect on the independence or objectivity of the specialists.